remix-run/remix/.changeset/olive-pumpkins-kick.md

 "@remix-run/react": patch
 ---

-support undefined unions as optional keys in `UseDataFunctionReturn` type
+Support undefined unions as optional keys in types returned from `useLoaderData` and `useActionData`